How to Become a Biological Technician

 Most biological technicians gain laboratory experience while in school.

 Biological technicians typically need a bachelor’s degree in biology or a closely related field.
+Although it is less common, some positions may be available to those with less than a bachelor’s degree.
 It is important for prospective biological technicians to gain laboratory experience while they are in school.

 Laboratory experience is important for prospective biological technicians, so students should take biology courses that emphasize laboratory work.